SUNday, August 14, through Friday, AUGUST 19, 2022

 Eligible travel expenses for each participant will be reimbursed by the competition.

-All rounds of the competition will take place in Oberlin Conservatory’s Warner Concert Hall and are open to the public.
+All rounds of the competition will take place in Oberlin Conservatory’s Warner Concert Hall and are free and open to the public.
+View the full schedule and learn more about the participating violinists.

 First Prize: $20,000